3. Building and Running CAM

 configurations.

-historical time period (indicated by the leading token, HIST
+historical time period (indicated by the leading token, HIST, in the

 compset long name), and CAM will use the Spectral Element dynamical core